Niorlys/CP-Algorithms-with-Python/README.md

 # CP-Algorithms-with-Python
-This little project will contain as much implemetations as possible for classic competitive programming algorithms following the pattern of hte awesome project https://cp-algorithms.com/
+This little project will contain as much implemetations as possible for classic competitive programming algorithms following the pattern of the awesome project https://cp-algorithms.com/